-The child is now ready for intervention.
+The child is now ready for an intervention.

 Entering a wilderness program or rehabilitation center serves to remove the teen from the existing environment, put an immediate stop to the dysfunctional behavior and/or substance abuse, and diffuse family conflict.

 Wilderness programs are particularly effective because they teach self-reliance while including a large therapeutic component.
-Rehabilitation centers treat substance abuse as a disease, and can be very effective for the severely addicted youngster.
+Rehabilitation centers treat substance abuse as a disease and can be very effective for the severely addicted youngster.
 Either program serves to radically change the dynamic, and allow the child to focus on the underlying cause of the self-destructive behavior.